Back to school anxiety

 STEP 4: Exhale again for the count of 4 expelling all air from your lungs and abdomen.
 Picture the box connecting to the top of the box.

-Talk to your children about change, explain that it is natural to feel this way around change, perhaps share a story of a time you felt the same and how that turned out to be.
+Talk to your children about change, explain that it is natural to feel this way around change, and perhaps share a story of a time you felt the same and how that turned out to be.
 Talk about a time they joined a new group or went somewhere different and had a good time.
 Allow the child to express themselves while fully holding space for the feelings, providing empathy and compassion.
-It can be helpful to send them into school with something small and comforting they can lean on should they need support, such as a comfort bracelet or affirmation card depending on age.
+It can be helpful to send them to school with something small and comforting they can lean on should they need support, such as a comfort bracelet or affirmation card depending on age.
 This can reinforce attachment.
 Using these steps for yourself also a regulated parent can really soothe a dysregulated child.

 Myths about children’s mental health

-Managing Families Wellbeing Through School Holidays
+Managing Families' Wellbeing Through School Holidays